deepankar27/Prompt_Organizer/README.md

 Use the helper.py file to use all these methods.

-### How to make a OpenAI call with Prompt Manager helper file.
+### How to make OpenAI call with Prompt Manager helper file?

 ```
 openai.api_key = 'your-api-key-here'